dlang/dmd/changelog/chkscanf.md

 # Validate scanf arguments against format specifiers

+sscanf and fscanf are also affected by this change.

 Follows the C99 specification 7.19.6.2 for scanf.

 Takes a strict view of compatiblity.